8 Autumn Getaways We Love

 Fall’s crisp air, bright colors and special events make it a great time of year to plan a getaway.
 Revel in the best of the season at one of these picture-perfect destinations.

 Berlin: Fall Fun at Oktoberfest in Germany

 For nearly a month every fall, life in Berlin revolves around dining, drinking and dancing.
 Take to the Oktoberfest tents to sample some of the country’s finest beer and food, set to a soundtrack of traditional Bavarian brass bands, and meander through Tiergarten Park’s winding tree-lined paths and sprawling green spaces to the lakeside beer garden at Café am Neuen See.
-When you’ve had your fill of sausage and beer, retreat back to the Curtain Club for a creative cocktail by Arnd Heissen, who was recently voted Mixologist of the Year.
+When you’ve had your fill of sausage and beer, retreat back to the Curtain Club for a creative cocktail by Arnd Heissen, who has been distinguished by multiple awards.

 Dallas: A Botanical Extravaganza at Pumpkin Village

 The Dallas Arboretum is a year-round beauty, to be sure, but the grounds really come to life in the fall, as more than 4,000 chrysanthemums bloom next to nearly 100,000 pumpkins.
 Spread out over an acre of lush land that feels like a stark contrast to urban Dallas, the arboretum’s Pumpkin Village features artful arrangements of pumpkins and gourds, and the cooler fall temperatures make it a perfect time for a picnic in the garden.